Banner: Knocknarea at Sunset.

 We were advised to pin up our skirts, and we obeyed; were given candles; told to stop and enter a low tunnel like passage after the conductor, who, to our amazement and horror, dropped on his knees and crawled along a short and still narrower passage; but nothing daunted we did likewise.
 Just imagine crawling along, holding a lighted candle in one hand!
 No wonder we had been told to pin our skirts up.
 It sounds very bad, but is not really so, and the excitement carries one on.

 It is believed that the passage was built in two distinct phases, with the inner section leading to the chamber being the original structure, the outer section with the roof-box structure being a later addition.
 The roof-corbels covering the passage rise with the slope of the hill.
-Many of the corbels were carved with grooves to allow rainwater to run off, keeping the interior dry.
+Many of the corbels were carved with grooves and chanels on their upper surfaces to allow rainwater to run off, keeping the interior dry.

 The Chamber

-The passage leads into the inner chamber, a massive man-made cave covered by a corbelled vault, constructed of huge overlapping flags, which has kept the interior dry for over 5,000 years.
-The chamber which measures six meters in length, width, and heigh, is constructed in a cross-shape formed by eleven huge orthostats.
+The passage leads into the inner chamber, a massive man-made cave covered by a corbelled vault constructed of huge overlapping flags, which has kept the interior dry for over 5,000 years.
+The chamber measures six by six meters, and the capstone of the corbelled roof is six meters above the floor, creating a massive sense of space within the mound.
+The chamber is constructed in a cruciform or cross-shape, formed by eleven huge orthostats which are between two and three meters tall.

 The chamber of Newgrange by W. A. Green.

 The chamber of Newgrange, photographed by W. A. Green, shows the granite basin in the centre of the chamber and containing liquid.
+This basin was moved a number of times in the past, but it now back where it was found: in the right-hand recess.
+The basin in the end recess was smashed.
 Photograph © NMNI.

-Many of the chamber stones and roof-corbels bear neolithic engravings.
+Many of the other chamber stones and roof-corbels bear neolithic engravings.
 The famous triple spiral, one third of the size of the triple spiral on the Entrance stone, is found in the inner recess.
-An enigmatic design known as the 'fern-leaf' is carved onto the edge of the left recess.
-This pattern is also found in ancient Mesopotamia, where it represents the Herb of Immortality, a powerful plant which can bestow eternal life.
-The huge slab roofing the right-hand recess, more than four meters in length, is covered with a fantastic composition, one of the most elaborate examples of neolithic art in the entire complex.
+An enigmatic design known as the 'fern-leaf' is carved onto the edge of the large slab which forms the left recess.
+This pattern, very like a sheaf of wheat, is also found in ancient Mesopotamia where it represents the Herb of Immortality, a powerful plant which can bestow eternal life upon mortals as recounted in the epic of Gilgamesh.

 The Winter Solstice